Once done with your e-learning course, you can publish it as an SWF or HTML5 presentation that can be:

 If a slide does not have any audio, the text No audio appears as the slide status on the slide progress bar.
 The slide still has an audio length and appears for that period of time before the next slide appears.
 This time is set by the presentation speaker.

-If you want to use an existing Adobe Presenter presentation as an event, it is important to rename the presentation and republish the presentation to a different location and different folder in the Connect Pro Content library.
+If you want to use an existing Adobe Presenter presentation as an event, it is important to rename the presentation and republish the presentation to a different location and different folder in the Adobe Connect Content library.
 This ensures that reporting information for the event does not include reporting information from prior events.

 Android based tablets are supported only in Presenter 9 and above.